rikkarth/ssh-agent-set-me-up/README.md

-# SSH Agent Setup Utility
+# ssh-agent Setup Utility

-A robust Bash utility script that automatically sets up SSH agent and loads all SSH private keys from your `~/.ssh` directory.
+A robust Bash utility script that automatically sets up ssh-agent and loads all SSH private keys from your `~/.ssh` directory.
 Perfect for development environments and automated workflows.

 ## Features

-- **Automatic SSH Agent Setup**: Starts `ssh-agent` if not already running
+- **Automatic ssh-agent Setup**: Starts `ssh-agent` if not already running
 - **Bulk Key Loading**: Discovers and loads all SSH private keys from `~/.ssh`
 - **Smart Filtering**: Automatically excludes public keys (`.pub`) and configuration files
 - **Duplicate Prevention**: Prevents loading the same key multiple times